secustor/secustor.github.io/content/blog/renovate_custom_datasources.md

 Optionally a `datasource` and a `versioning` can be provided too.
 If no versioning has been defined `semver-coerced` will be used.
 The line after comment has to contain `_VERSION=` followed by the current version.
-If you have additional formats you can add additional `matchStrings` or separate `regexManagers`.
+If you have additional formats you can add additional `matchStrings` or separate `customManagers`.

 For testing these regexes, I highly recommend using an online regex tester such as https://regex101.com.
 Do **NOT** forget to escape your backslashes!